microsoft/fluentui/rfcs/convergence/move-out-n-rename-makestyles.md

 ## Summary

 `makeStyles()` is CSS-in-JS engine that is used in Fluent UI React v9.
-At this moment it seems that `makeStyles()` is more than just a piece of Fluent UI and there is sense to move out it to a separate repository for better visibility in community.
+At this moment it seems that `makeStyles()` is more than just a piece of Fluent UI and moving it out a separate repository can bring result in more visibility in the community to both `makeStyles` and Fluent.

-An example there can be [Braid Design System](https://seek-oss.github.io/braid-design-system/) that uses [Vanilla Extract](https://github.com/seek-oss/vanilla-extract): design system and CSS-in-JS live in separate repositories.
+We can take [Braid Design System](https://seek-oss.github.io/braid-design-system/) as an example.
+It uses [Vanilla Extract](https://github.com/seek-oss/vanilla-extract): as its CSS-in-JS engine which lives in a separate repositories.

 ## Problem statement

 ### No community engagement

-In Fluent UI repository we have already 4 projects, `makeStyles` stays invisible behind them 🙄 This results in inability to get community feedback and consumers outside Fluent UI.
+In Fluent UI repository we have already 4 projects, `makeStyles` is invisible behind them 🙄 This results in inability to get community feedback and consumers outside of Fluent UI.

-In the same time, community might have interest in `makeStyles` as it solves its goals efficiently.
+At the same time, the community might have interest in `makeStyles` as it solves its goals efficiently.
 Taking into account that:

 - `makeStyles` is based on similar ideas as [Stylex](https://www.youtube.com/watch?v=9JZHodNR184&t=229s) from Facebook
-- we use module evaluation for [Linaria](https://github.com/callstack/linaria)
+- we use module evaluation from [Linaria](https://github.com/callstack/linaria)

-It is a good opportunity to improve collaboration 🚀
+It is a good opportunity to improve collaboration with the wider open source community as a company 🚀

 ### `makeStyles` is coupled to Fluent UI

-Even if there is interest to use `makeStyles` separately from Fluent UI, it's currently impossible as it's coupled with Fluent UI React v9.
-There is a proposal how to decouple `makeStyles` (see RFC [microsoft/fluentui#20651](https://github.com/microsoft/fluentui/pull/20651)).
+Even if there is interest to use `makeStyles` separately from Fluent UI, it's currently impossible since it's coupled with Fluent UI React v9.
+There is a separate proposal to decouple `makeStyles` from Fluent (see RFC [microsoft/fluentui#20651](https://github.com/microsoft/fluentui/pull/20651)).

-But until it stays as a folder in Fluent UI repo there is no clarity about it for third parties.
+But while it stays as a folder in Fluent UI repo there is no clarity about how to use it for third parties.

 ### Lack of docs